TylerWisniewski/tylerwisniewski.github.io/fin.md

 ![Me and Nicky](images/portfolio/fin/nicky.jpg)

 My little brother, Nicky, and I have been going to the beach our whole lives.
 Over the years, we've built award-winning sandcastles, bodyboarded with dolphins, established a rainbow-loom bracelet empire, and of course, surfed!
 Ever since I left for college in 2021, Nick has been surfing even more and was looking into some board upgrades.
-Unfortunately, **FCS and Futures have a complete monopoly on the fin market**, making a good set of carbon fiber fins cost around **$150**.
+Unfortunately, FCS and Futures have a complete monopoly on the fin market, making a good set of carbon fiber fins cost around **$150**.

 ---

 ## Technical Motivation

 While I love surfing and bodyboarding, the engineering part of me recoils at the "bro science" that dominates discussions about board and fin design.
-Almost all decisions are based on **trial and error and feel** rather than structured engineering principles.
+Almost all decisions are based on **how it feels** rather than structured engineering principles.
 I didn’t have the time, hundreds of dollars, or access to an ocean while studying in **Ithaca, NY**, or working in **Milford, MI**, to test a variety of fin designs myself.

 Given my experience working with **carbon fiber and FEA analysis** through my project team, I set some goals for this project: